dereuromark/cakephp-cache/README.md

 In debug mode or with config `debug` enabled, you will see a timestamp added as comment to the beginning of the cache file.

 ## TODOS
-- Limit filename length to 200 (as it includes query strings) and add md5 hashsum instead as suffix
+- Limit filename length to around 200 (as it includes query strings) and add md5 hashsum instead as suffix
 - Allow other caching approaches than just file cache
 - Allow usage of subfolders for File cache to avoid the folder to have millions of files as a flat list
 - What happens with custom headers set in the original request?
 How can we pass those to the final cached response?